leek-dn/DarkysBatch/README.md

 # Bugs and suggestions

 Any bugs or suggestions you have should be **opened as an issue** [here](https://github.com/DarkSoul1800/DarkysBatch/issues) for easier tracking.
+Or [here](https://github.com/leek-dn/DarkysBatch/issues) for the fork you are currently reading.
 This allows me to close issues once they're fixed.

 # Is that all?

 Yea, i guess so.
-Thanks for reading and using my mods!
+Thanks for reading and using darky's mods!